donsez/bd/postgres/README.md

 -- Show turing awards ordered by year
 SELECT * FROM TURING_AWARD ORDER BY YEAR ASC;

--- Show name of authors with turing award
+-- Show name of persons with turing award
-SELECT * FROM AUTHOR A, TURING_AWARD T WHERE A.ID=T.ID;
+SELECT * FROM PERSON A, TURING_AWARD T WHERE A.ID=T.ID;
-SELECT * FROM AUTHOR A NATURAL JOIN TURING_AWARD T;
+SELECT * FROM PERSON A NATURAL JOIN TURING_AWARD T;
-SELECT * FROM AUTHOR A INNER JOIN TURING_AWARD T ON A.ID=T.ID;
+SELECT * FROM PERSON A INNER JOIN TURING_AWARD T ON A.ID=T.ID;
-SELECT * FROM AUTHOR A LEFT JOIN TURING_AWARD T ON A.ID=T.ID;
+SELECT * FROM PERSON A LEFT JOIN TURING_AWARD T ON A.ID=T.ID;
-SELECT * FROM AUTHOR A RIGHT JOIN TURING_AWARD T ON A.ID=T.ID;
+SELECT * FROM PERSON A RIGHT JOIN TURING_AWARD T ON A.ID=T.ID;
-SELECT * FROM AUTHOR A FULL JOIN TURING_AWARD T ON A.ID=T.ID;
+SELECT * FROM PERSON A FULL JOIN TURING_AWARD T ON A.ID=T.ID;

--- Show name of authors with turing award ordered by year SELECT A.NAME, T.YEAR FROM AUTHOR A, TURING_AWARD T WHERE A.ID=T.ID ORDER BY YEAR ASC;
+-- Show name of persons with turing award ordered by year SELECT A.NAME, T.YEAR FROM PERSON A, TURING_AWARD T WHERE A.ID=T.ID ORDER BY YEAR ASC;

--- Show name of authors that are not awarded
+-- Show name of persons that are not awarded
-SELECT NAME FROM AUTHOR WHERE ID NOT IN (SELECT ID FROM TURING_AWARD);
+SELECT NAME FROM PERSON WHERE ID NOT IN (SELECT ID FROM TURING_AWARD);

--- Insert a new row into table TURING_AWARD (the foreign constraint is violated since author id does not exist) INSERT INTO TURING_AWARD (ID, YEAR) VALUES
+-- Insert a new row into table TURING_AWARD (the foreign constraint is violated since person id does not exist) INSERT INTO TURING_AWARD (ID, YEAR) VALUES
     (9999, 2099);

--- Exercice: Increment by one the level of each author
+-- Exercice: Increment by one the level of each person

--- Exercice: List the numbers of awarded authors per year
+-- Exercice: List the numbers of awarded persons per year

 -- Exercice: Alter table in order to rename NAME into LASTNAME and to add FIRSTNAME and MIDDLENAME columns

--- Exercice: List the authors awarded the same year
+-- Exercice: List the persons awarded the same year

 ```